FOSE-Foundation/DIGITAL-HODL-UP/README.md

 ### (1) PROOF-OF-WORK IMPACT

-Hodl Up has been played by thousands.
+Hodl Up (the physcial game) has been played by thousands.
 Testimonies include Matt Odell (CD84), Preston Pysh (BTC140), Guy Swann (Chat103) and many, many plebs.
 For background on the company that made Hodl Up, Free Market Kids, visit https://www.freemarketkids.com

 ### (2) OPEN SOURCE LICENSING

 Free Market Kids has granted FOSE Foundation use of the DIGITAL (not physical) Hodl Up game using license Creative Commons (CC BY-SA 4.0).
-See licensing.
+See "License".

 ### (3) PROOF-OF-CONCEPT